 It was a very smooth transition for our teams to Veeva OpenData.
 Countries that had already launched had the confidence to continue as there was no loss of legacy information.
 We've also extended our ability to find potential new customers and patients.

-Director, Global Strategic Operations and Analytics Compliance is another challenge.
+Director, Global Strategic Operations and Analytics

+Compliance is another challenge.
 As you use marketing collateral to increase your brand's share of voice, you need to be confident that a registrant for your content is a genuine HCP that your field or medical team will manage [Figure 4].

-Newcomers to the European market sometimes find the legal and regulatory environment confusing, even alarming.
-For example, customer reference data must be built with GDPR "compliance by design" in mind.
-As emerging biotech usually lacks the relevant expertise in-house, companies may need their technology partners to help them define a robust interpretation of data privacy and consent regulation across various European markets.
+Newcomers to the market can sometimes find the legal and regulatory environment confusing to maneuver.
+For example, customer reference data must be built keeping privacy and consent in mind.
+For global companies, this also encompasses taking GDPR into consideration.
+As emerging biotechs usually lack the relevant expertise in-house, companies may need their technology partners to help them define a robust interpretation of data privacy and consent regulations specific to their markets.
 Partnering can make it easier to navigate regulatory processes.

 FIGURE 4: HCP DATA IS CENTRAL TO MULTIPLE GROUPS, NOT JUST THE FIELD FORCE

-- Integrated HCP experience

-- Seamless handover between internal teams

-- Clinical Study Teams, CRAs

-- Medical

-- Sales KAM

-- Executives

-- Marketing

-- Agile and structured planning and execution

-- Business rules and compliance

-Engage the right HCPs through the most relevant channels While in-person engagement is again the primary channel in Europe, digital engagement remains high.
-Veeva's Pulse Field Trends Report reveals that leading European pharma companies use email as a key connector of their omnichannel strategies [Figure 5].
-The benefits of email as part of omnichannel also apply to emerging biotech.
+Engage the right HCPs through the most relevant channels

+While in-person engagement continues to be the primary channel used in the U.S., a recent Veeva Pulse Field Trends Report shows email has emerged as the second channel of choice for field teams.
+This tracks consistently with data from Europe [Figure 5] where email is also a widely used engagement channel.
+These trends indicate that organizations realize the benefits of email as a key connector in their omnichannel strategies.

+The benefits of email can apply to emerging biotechs.
 Consider a scenario where you are trying to engage HCPs digitally for the first time.
 Typically, you will need to capture consent for future interactions at the first digital contact.
 Emerging biotech companies often do not set up their field forces until closer to launch, which means email can do much of the heavy lifting in the early stages.

-In the U.K., for example, email is already the primary engagement channel (although other European countries achieve higher open rates) [Figures 5 and 6].
-The director of global strategic operations and analytics notes, "Email addresses for physicians is another advantage.
-It enables our team to build up their consent database, which they maintain in CRM software.
-This has been particularly effective in the U.K."
+FIGURE 5: THE IMPORTANCE OF EMAIL AS AN ENGAGEMENT CHANNEL

 Across every stage in your launch preparation, you will save time and resources by switching away from a manual approach.
-If integrated data and software is your foundation, you can ensure efficient data and digital access for all your stakeholders [Figure 7].
+If integrated data and software is your foundation, you can ensure efficient data and digital access for all your stakeholders [Figure 6].

 When your field teams have seamless access to this data, they are also more likely to use the software, creating a virtuous circle.